tc39/notes/es7/2015-11/nov-19.md

 DD: either 402 or not

-YK: i don’t believe 402 should allow piecemill.
+YK: i don't believe 402 should allow piecemill.

 MM: what about partial data sets

 EF: the APIs are built for this, as they are built to fallback.

-WH: CLDR’s cross product of locales refering to other locales’ names, time zones, their currencies (including various plural inflections), etc. is enormous
+WH: CLDR's cross product of locales refering to other locales' names, time zones, their currencies (including various plural inflections), etc. is enormous

-ZB: we don’t ship those, in-fact we designed the API for support this.
+ZB: we don't ship those, in-fact we designed the API for support this.

 EF: CP has written up spec text